-According to a representative of the Design Bureau, NATO has an analog of such a system.
+According to a representative of the Design Bureau, NATO has an analogue of such a system.
 Western military personnel use acoustic sensors that are installed on cell towers to know about the approach of UAVs.

-Chechen developers have proposed a simpler, but no less effective, way to track UAVs.
+Chechen developers have proposed a simpler, but no less effective way to track UAVs.

 Outdoor sensors are mounted outside the window, powered by a cable from a regular phone charger.
 Information is transmitted via home Wi-Fi